blynkkk/blynkkk.github.io/BlynkMainOperations.md

 5 seconds.
 You'll get notification regarding connection with 11 sec delay in worst case.

 ## Change Widget properties
-Latest Blynk library supports changing some of the widget properties from hardware side.
+Changing some of the widget properties from hardware side is also supported.
-For example, you can change the color of LED widget based on a condition.
-For example :
+For example, you can change the color of LED widget based on a condition:

 ```
 //change LED color